What is the Occupational Health and Safety Act (OHSA)?

 Alternative health and safety measures must have the Director’s approval.

-Need help complying with Occupation Health and Safety legislation?
+Need help complying with the Occupation Health and Safety Act?

-Speak with our Health and Safety advisors to find out what you need to do to keep your business up to date with the latest health and safety legislation.
+Speak to our health and safety advisors to find out what you need to do to keep your business up to date with the Alberta OHSA.
 We can help you comply with the OHS Act, Regulation and Code: 1-888-207-0657